fluxninja/aperture/docs/content/reference/aperturectl/cloud/blueprints/Apply/Apply.md

 ### Options

 ```
   -h, --help                 help for Apply
+      --values-file string   Values file to use for blueprint
 ```

 ### Options inherited from parent commands